Hampden County Court Records

 - Impounded materials

-Individuals who file court documents bear the responsibility of redacting sensitive personal information — such as Social Security numbers, financial account numbers, and complete dates of birth — before submission.
-Anyone who believes a record should be impounded or sealed may file an appropriate motion with the court, which will weigh the public’s interest in access against the privacy concerns at stake.
+Anyone filing court documents is responsible for redacting sensitive personal information — Social Security numbers, financial account numbers, and complete dates of birth — before submission.
+If you believe a record should be impounded or sealed, you can file the appropriate motion with the court, which will weigh the public's interest in access against the relevant privacy concerns.

-Copies of court documents are available at standard rates established by the Uniform Schedule of Fees:
+Copies of court documents are available at standard rates set by the Uniform Schedule of Fees:

 | Copy Type | Cost |